 We encourage you to learn all about our approach to de-extinction here.

-Colossal is currently myopically focused on the woolly mammoth and thylacine.
+Colossal is currently myopically focused on the woolly mammoth, thylacine, and dodo.
 However, our de-extinction priorities are to target keystone species, which play an invaluable role in maintaining the health of ecosystems.
 Therefore, our priority is to bring back species which will fill the ecological void that was created when they went extinct, while helping restore the degraded ecosystem.

 Our overarching vision is to preserve life in all its forms.
 We are leveraging our technological developments while collaborating with on-the-ground species partners to establish holistic, modular toolkits which can be adapted to additional species as need be.
 We are remaining thoughtful and intentional in the way we harness this work to positively impact all species: extinct, extant, and ensuing.